grego/cmark-syntax/README.md

 macro turns into a parser on compile time.
 PRs implementing new languages are very welcome!

+## Features
+With `latex2mathml` feature enabled, blocks denoted by `math` containing LaTeX formulas are rendered into [MathML](https://developer.mozilla.org/docs/Web/MathML) in iniline mode and analogously for blocks denoted by `mathblock`, in block mode.

 ## Use
 This preprocessor can be used as a callback for the [Ramhorns](https://docs.rs/ramhorns) templating engine.